-CHARLOTTE, N.C. - Two area ponds have tested positive for a dangerous bacteria that can be dangerous for people and pets.
+CHARLOTTE, N.C. — The town of Cornelius is using bubble technology to remove a bacteria that can be dangerous for people and pets.

-This news comes after three dogs died of being exposed to the blue-green algae last week in a Wilmington pond.
+This news came after three dogs died of being exposed to the blue-green algae last week in a Wilmington pond.

 A neighborhood resident said he was suspicious when he found hundreds of dead fish in the pond a couple of weeks ago.

 "Nobody could believe all the fish died," the resident, who did not want to be identified, said.
 "It is scary not knowing what is going on."

 "Dogs, they don't care.
 If it's hot, they're going to get in the water," said Rusty Rozzelle, who is the water quality program manager at Charlotte-Mecklenburg Stormwater Services.
 "And if they're in the water, they're going to drink it.
 They may even eat the algae and that's what gets them in trouble."